esotuvaka/noise_platform/README.md

 - ?
 Customizable color theme settings
 - ?
 Compilation to Linux Distros via WSL
 - ?
 Create util function to grab the desktop dir and settings.json file
-- Check sounds folder after the prompt window closes to refresh all mp3s in the app

-## Disclaimer

-**I'm not responsible for any injury or hearing loss caused by this app!**
-_There are volume settings for the sounds that you load, but user discretion is required to prevent playing sounds too loudly for yourself or other listeners._